How a high school dropout went from being a massage therapist to an MIT robotics engineer working at McKinsey and Pixar

 So there will be a web portal element and will also be this walking element.
 Eventually in the future when the technology gets there — because right now, it’s very therapeutic and not really a replacement for a wheelchair — but when it becomes a replacement for a wheelchair, we’ll actually be enabling people to raise funds to make their own purchases.
 So it will be like a Kiva or Kickstarter model where people can be empowered to do their own fundraising for their own medical devices online.

-Q. That sounds pretty inspiring and it sounds like it comes from a pretty deep personal family experience.
+Q. That’s pretty inspiring and seems to come from a deep personal family experience.

 A. It really does.
 I definitely sometimes look at people who are disabled and I just imagine that maybe I could help them be able to walk, and it just gets me all gushy inside.
 And the hope that one day I could do that for my brother as well is my dream.